Dependent Modeling of Temporal Sequences of Random Partitions: Joint Model for a Sequence of Partitions

-For a given EPPF that has a closed form (e.g., CRP), it is straightforward to compute $\text{Pr}(\rho^{-N^{(-i)}_{0t}}_t)$ and $\text{Pr}(\rho^{-N^{(+i)}_{0t}}_t)$.
+For a given EPPF that has a closed form (e.g., CRP), it is straightforward to compute $\text{Pr}(\rho^{\mathfrak{R}^{(-i)}_{t} }_t)$ and $\text{Pr}(\rho^{\mathfrak{R}^{(+i)}_{t} }_t)$.
 If, however, the EPPF does not have a closed form, then note that \eqref{full.conditional.gamma1} can be re-expressed as

-The quantity $\text{Pr}(\rho^{-N^{(+i)}_{0t}}_t)/\text{Pr}(\rho^{-N^{(-i)}_{0t}}_t)$ is a commonly encountered expression in MCMC methods employed in random partition modeling.
-See for example Neal's Algorithm 8 \citep{neal:2000}.
+The quantity $\text{Pr}(\rho^{\mathfrak{R}^{(+i)}_{t} }_t)/\text{Pr}(\rho^{\mathfrak{R}^{(-i)}_{t} }_t)$ is a commonly encountered expression in MCMC methods that employ Neal's Algorithm 8 \citep{neal:2000}.
 Those same methods can be employed to calculate the desired probabilities.
+See Section \ref{gamma.update} of the online supplementary material for more detail.